CandaceAndrews/JavaScript-Slot-Machine/README.md

 # JavaScript-Slot-Machine
-- Tutorial from Tech with Tim on YouTube.
+- Tutorial from *Tech With Tim* on YouTube.
 ---
 Match 3 symbols on the slot machine to win.